I Want To...

 - Stereotypies quickly stop/cease with distraction.

 Most movements do not negatively impact a child’s daily routine.
-We see many children with stereotypies, and most do really well despite parents' concerns about school.
-If movements are frequent, it helps to inform the school's teachers so they have a better understanding of the disorder and know what to expect.
+We see many children with stereotypies, and most do well despite parents' concerns about school.
+If movements are frequent, it helps to inform the school's teachers, so they have a better understanding of the disorder and know what to expect.
+Behavioral therapy is also beneficial.
+Learn about a study to assess quality of life and how you can be a part of it.

-10. I read that behavioral therapy only works for children age 7 and up.
-What can I do for my 3 year old?
+11. I read that behavioral therapy only works for children age 7 and up.
+What can I do for my 3-year-old?

 Today the most effective treatment is behavioral therapy, which requires active participation by the child.
 This treatment is only effective in children who are old enough to understand the instructions of a behavioral therapist.
 We’re currently conducting clinical studies with the goal of developing a treatment for all children.
 Until then, our approach is to educate the family and help them to understand that primary motor stereotypies are completely harmless and are unlikely to negatively impact their child’s daily home, school or social life.